Home/Fish/Yellowfin Ahi Tuna

 MythAll tuna is high in mercury.+

-RealityWhile some tuna species have higher mercury levels, yellowfin tuna is generally lower than bluefin and should be consumed in moderation.
+RealityWhile some tuna species have higher mercury levels, yellowfin is generally lower compared to others like albacore.

 Healthy Recipes